Tudat/tudat/developerGuide/extendingJSON/sharedPointers.rst

   }  // namespace tudat

-Note that the keys for the different derieved classes of :class:`RotationModelSettings` are all defined at the same level (i.e. a different struct is not created for each derived class).
+Note that the keys for the different derived classes of :class:`RotationModelSettings` are all defined at the same level (i.e. a different struct is not created for each derived class).
 When going through a settings class and defining its keys, it is good practice to define also the keys for the derived classes that will not supported by the :class:`json_interface` (initially), and commenting them out.

 When one wants to modify a key, changing its string value in :class:`keys.cpp` should suffice.
-However, it is good practice to keep the name of the keys and the values of the keys consistent, so "Rename Symbol Under Cursor" should be used as well to replace all the occurences of the key.
+However, it is good practice to keep the name of the keys and the values of the keys consistent, so "Rename Symbol Under Cursor" should be used as well to replace all the occurrences of the key.

 .. caution:: When debugging an :class:`UndefinedKeyError`, the following situation can arise when parsing, for instance, the following JSON file (only relevant section shown):